Paul Askham

 Paul Askham (born 26 October 1962) is a British former competitive ice dancer.
 With partner Sharon Jones, he is the 1985–1988 British national champion.
 They represented Great Britain at the 1988 Winter Olympics.

-They later went on to perform as principal skaters with Holiday on Ice, and also became the World Professional ice dance champions in Jaca Spain.
+They later went on to perform as principal skaters with Holiday on Ice and became the World Professional ice dance champions in Jaca, Spain.

-Askham has produced and directed shows in the UK, The USA and United Emirates.
+Askham has produced and directed shows in the UK, the USA, and the United Arab Emirates.

-Askham now works as a coach and the Director of coaching in Kent Valley Ice Centre in Seattle Washington.
+Askham worked as a coach and the Director of Coaching in Kent Valley Ice Centre in Seattle Washington until his retirement in 2023.
 Askham is an all round coach and has produced a number of USA solo ice dance champions and medalists, along with free skaters reaching senior USA National Championships.